electron/electron/docs/api/app.md

 **Note:** On Windows you have to call it after the `ready` events gets emitted.

 ### `app.getLocaleCountryCode()`
-Returns `string` - User operating system´s locale country code in ISO3166 [here](https://www.iso.org/iso-3166-country-codes.html).
+Returns `string` - User operating system's locale two-letter [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) country code.
 The value is taken from native OS APIs.

 **Note:** When unable to detect locale country code, it returns empty string.